ghc-proposals/ghc-proposals/proposals/infixr_colons.rst

 .. trac-ticket::
 .. implemented::
 .. highlight:: haskell
-.. header:: This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/0>`_.
+.. header:: This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/197>`_.
-            **After creating the pull request, edit this file again, update the number in the link, and delete this bold sentence.**
 .. sectnum::
 .. contents::

-I apologize for the proposal name ``infixr`` colons, but I don't know what to call this.
+I apologize for the proposal name ``infixr`` colons but that's what we get.
 Code like

 ::